 When talking about measures or demonstrations, the difference between preventive actions and protective actions should be highlighted.

-- The aim of preventive measures is to avoid an incident.
+- Preventive measures aim to avoid an incident.

-- The aim of protective measures is to protect property in the event of an incident.
+- Protective measures aim to protect property in the event of an incident.

 It would be foolhardy to believe that preventive measures could prevent all incidents.
-Even if such remediation measures are implemented, it is recommended that other protective measures should be implemented.
+Even if such remediation measures are implemented, it is recommended that other protective measures should be implemented, too.

-The scope of the protective measures that are necessary is inversely proportional to the protective measures already implemented.
+The scope of the necessary protective measures is inversely proportional to the protective measures already implemented.

 There are different types of IT/computer room: